theo-armour/agenda/3-1-heritage/residents/1-birthday-messages.md

 ## 2025-02-04

 * Cheers to the best year yet
-* Peace & Serinity
+* Peace & Serenity
 * May your days be filled with laughter and joy.
-*Yvonee:  There you go again...Making the world better by simply being you.
+*Yvonne:  There you go again...Making the world better by simply being you.

 ## 2024-07-15 Perplexity

 Here are some thoughtful and nice things you can say in an email to someone on their birthday:

 ### Simple and Sweet Messages

 * "Happy Birthday, [Name]!
 I hope your day is filled with joy and celebration."
 * "Wishing you all the best on your special day.
 Enjoy every moment!"
 * "Hope your birthday is as wonderful and special as you are."

 ### Personalized Messages

 * "Happy Birthday, [Name]!
 Your dedication and hard work inspire everyone around you.
 Have a fantastic day!"
 * "On your birthday, I want to thank you for being such a great friend/colleague.
 Your kindness and support mean the world to me.
 Enjoy your day!"

 ### Inspirational Messages

 * "Happy Birthday, [Name]!
 Reflect on all your achievements and get excited for the future.
 You have so much potential and I can't wait to see what you accomplish next."
 * "Wishing you a birthday filled with dreams and aspirations.
 Remember, you have the strength to achieve anything you set your mind to."

 ### Humorous Messages

 * "Happy Birthday, [Name]!
 I’d sing you a birthday song, but I’ve been told birthdays are supposed to be enjoyable.
 Have a great day!"
 * "I came for the free cake.
 Hanging out with such an awesome person is just a bonus.
 Happy birthday!"

 ### For Close Friends and Family

 * "Happy Birthday to my favorite person in the world!
 Coffee/drinks are on me!"
 * "Mom/Dad/Sibling, you’ve always been there for me with sound advice and enthusiastic encouragement.
 I look forward to spending more time together this year.
 Happy birthday!"

 ### For Significant Others

 * "Happy Birthday to the best partner ever!
 You make every day fun, interesting, and filled with love.
 Here’s to continuing the adventure!"
 * "Happy birthday, [Name].
 I’m so grateful you’re in my life.
 I can’t wait for everything the next year will bring, beginning with celebrating your special day with you!"